tnir/website-3/gitpod/docs/configure/browser-settings.md

 ### Clipboard

 1. Navigate to the Clipboard site permissions at [brave://settings/content/clipboard](brave://settings/content/clipboard).
-1. To the right of the "Allow" heading, click the "Add" button.
+1. To the right of the "Allowed to see your clipboard" heading, click the "Add" button.
 1. Paste `[*.]gitpod.io` in the _Site_ field and click "Add".

 ### Pop-ups

 1. Navigate to the Pop-ups site permissions at [brave://settings/content/popups](brave://settings/content/popups).
-1. To the right of the "All" heading, click the "Add" button.
+1. To the right of the "Allowed to send pop-ups and use redirects" heading, click the "Add" button.
 1. Paste `[*.]gitpod.io` in the _Site_ field and click "Add".

 ## Firefox